wp-plugins/delicious-readings/readme.txt

 So, for example, a link could be: `http://delicious.com/v2/rss/myusername/mytag`.
 Obviously adjust it to your real username ad tag.

 == Changelog ==

+= 2.2 =

+* Fixed a typo that breaks hyperlink if "nofollow" is inactive (thanks to whaus).

 = 2.1 =